What’s the problem?

-Problem definition will include the defective mechanisms we received at the conclusion of the data analysis stage.
+Problem definition will include the defective mechanisms we isolated at the conclusion of the data analysis step.

-It is now clear which mechanisms are causing the deviation, and this allows us to focus our attention on these mechanisms in the following stages of the problem-solving methodology, to find the root cause and effectively solve the problem.
+It is now clear which mechanisms are affected by the deviation.
+This focuses our attention on them in the following stages of the problem-solving methodology, to find the root cause and an effective solution.

-The lack of a proper problem definition results in ineffective solution.
-Just like the headache, we shall forever focus on getting rid of symptoms, and not correcting the mechanisms at fault, which would continue to cause symptoms.
+The lack of a proper problem definition results in ineffective solutions.
+For, just as with the headache, we shall forever focus on getting rid of symptoms, instead of correcting the mechanisms at fault, which would continue to cause symptoms.

-We mustn’t confuse Problem Definition with Root Cause Analysis.
-These are two separate stages in problem-solving methodology.
+Problem Definition and Root Cause Analysis are two separate stages in problem-solving methodology.
 An article 7 Secrets of Root Cause Analysis has already discussed some aspects of Root Cause Analysis stage.
-However, we вщ discover the faulty mechanisms during the Problem Definition stage, we may now focus on these mechanisms and the processes taking place within them, their mode of operation, their parts, and so on, in order to discover the root causes for the problem.
+However, we вщ discover the faulty mechanisms during the Problem Definition stage.
+Thus, we may now focus on these mechanisms and the processes taking place within them.
+We examine their mode of operation, their parts, and so on, in order to discover the problem’s root cause.
 This would save us the search through all the other possibilities, not connected with these specific mechanisms, which may also manifest in similar symptoms.